addisonElliott/ImageProcessing-FingerCounter/README.md

 # ECE438 - Image Processing Final Project

-This project utilizes image processing techniques to identify an object given an image.
-The four objects that can be identified are:
-1. Keyboards
-2. Mouse
-3. Cell phones
-4. Balls

-The images should only contain one of the four objects and the object should be completely within the image.
+This project utilizes image processing techniques to identify the number of fingers a person is holding up for a given image.
+The image should contain one hand with 1 to 5 fingers being held up.
+If the person does not hold up any fingers, this will be incorrectly identified as 1 finger being held up.
+In the future, this algorithm could be extended to distinguish between 0 and 1 fingers.

+To run the project, run *main.py* to start the GUI.
+Click to run algorithm on training or testing images.

 ## License